AI Prompts for Dentists: 15 Ready-to-Use Marketing Prompts

 AI Prompts for Patient Retention and Dental Practice Growth

 Acquiring a new patient costs five to seven times more than retaining an existing one.
-These prompts help you keep patients engaged after their first visit.
+These AI prompts for dentists help you keep patients engaged after their first visit.

 Prompt 7: Google Review Requests